List of post-Vietnam War Medal of Honor recipients: Iraq War

 The Iraq War, also known as the Second Gulf War, Operation Iraqi Freedom (US), Operation TELIC (UK) or the occupation of Iraq, was a conflict which began on March 20, 2003, with the United States-led invasion of Iraq by a multinational coalition composed of U.S. and British troops supported by smaller contingents from Australia, Poland, and other nations.
-Six service members have posthumously received the Medal of Honor for actions in Iraq: four from the Army, one from the Marine Corps and one from the Navy.
+Seven service members have received the Medal of Honor for actions in Iraq: five from the Army, one from the Marine Corps and one from the Navy.
+Just one of them was living.